ScreakyG/camagru/README.md

 At the moment users can :
 - Create a account with mail verification ✅
-- Request password if forgot ✅
+- Request new password link if forgot ✅
+- Edit their email / username / password

 - Takes pictures ❌
 - Edit pictures ❌